amitaibu/Gizra/_posts/2014-04-27-emmet-tutorial.md

 The creator of Emmet is <a href="http://emmet.io/credits/">Sergey Chikuyonok</a>.
 It’s available for many popular text editors such as: Sublime text, Phpstrom, Eclipse, Aptana, TextMate, Coda, Nodepad++ and many more.

-For those who don’t know what an abbreviation is ?
+**For those who don’t know what an abbreviation is ?**
 Abbreviation It’s a shortened form of a word or phrase.
 Usually, but not always, it consists of a letter or group of letters taken from the word or phrase.
 Emmet use these abbreviations to parse them in runtime and transform them into structured code block, HTML, CSS, XSL or any other structured markup.
-This tutorial will mainly review the abbreviations of the html and a little bit of the css. for extended information about the usage of Emmet and complete list of available abbreviations use the official <a href="http://docs.emmet.io/cheat-sheet//">cheat sheet</a>.
+This tutorial will mainly review the abbreviations of the html and a little bit of the css.
+For complete list of available abbreviations use the official <a href="http://docs.emmet.io/cheat-sheet//">cheat sheet</a>.
 Let’s move on to the examples and let the cool part begin ;)

 this abbreviation: